When you need money fast, two of the most common options people consider are borrowing from their 401(k) or taking out a personal loan.

 A 401(k) loan does not require a credit check and does not appear on your credit report, so it won't help or hurt your credit score.

-A personal loan, on the other hand, requires a hard inquiry at the time of application, which can temporarily lower your score by a few points.
-On the positive side, making on-time payments on a personal loan can actively build your credit history over time.
-If you're working on your credit, pairing financial tools like a Kikoff plan with on-time personal loan payments can compound your credit-building progress.
+A personal loan requires a hard inquiry at the time of application.
+On the positive side, making on-time payments on a personal loan actively builds your payment history over time.

 When a 401(k) loan makes sense